The most fabulous gay bars in Barcelona, from local dive bars to exotic rooftop cocktail lounges!

 The erotic art on the wall and low-red lighting really add to the mood of the place.
 It makes you feel super sexy.

-Open Mind is located at Carrer Aragó 130 and is only Thursday to Sunday evenings from 11pm until around 7/8am (Sundays from 7pm to 6am).
+Open Mind is located at Carrer Aragó 130 and is open only on Thursday to Sunday evenings from 11 pm until around 7/8 am (Sundays from 7 pm to 6 am).

-Whilst no one will ever force you to do anything you feel uncomfortable doing, we recommend only visiting this place if you're up to experiment.
+Whilst no one will ever force you to do anything you feel uncomfortable doing, we recommend only visiting this place if you're up for experimentation.
 It has a super raunchy atmosphere inside and is totally hyper-sexualised.

 You can still go for a drink and a boogie, but most people there are looking for one thing!
 The music takes a page out of the book from the industrial dance warehouses of Berlin, so expect heavy dance beats and full-on electronic music.